-Feeding of urea treated rice straw with catophos (inj.) intramuscularly to the cattle shows better utilization of roughages as well as rapid live weight gain rather than urea supplemented or urea untreated rice straw diet.
+Cattle shows better utilization of roughages as well as rapid live weight gain rather than urea supplemented or urea untreated rice straw diet.
 As ours is a poor country and we cannot offer good quality roughage to our cattle most of them are malnourished and emaciated.
 Again the rice straw is harder than other dry roughages and requires more energy to digest it.
 So in comparison to other forages rice straw shows minimum growth of animals.
 The experiment proved that treatment of rice straw with urea-molasses increase the protein, energy as well as palatability and tenderness of rice straw which subsequently increase the intake as well as growth of the animals.
 Butaphosphan and cyanocobalamine (Catophos-inj.) can be an important adjunct in hastening recovery and minimizing the effects of nutrient deficiencies related to poor feed intake.
 The other method having urea supplementation with concentrate mixture not shows a marked positive effect on the feed intake as well as the growth of the animals.
-So in the poor countries like Bangladesh the farmers both at backyard and farm level can fed the urea treated rice straw and can inject metabolic injection to the cattle.
-As it requires least cost, labor and time but gives better result it is applicable throughout the country.
+So in Bangladesh the farmers both at backyard and farm level can fed the urea treated rice straw and can inject metabolic injection to the cattle.
+As it requires least cost, labour and time provides with better result.Therefore it might be applicable throughout the country.